xxlya/COS598D_Assignment2/README.md

 |----------|:-------------------------|:----------------------------|:---------------------------|
 | MNIST    | LeNet-5                  |                      |                   |

+## Please show how the variations on number of channels and filter size will affect speedup.
+Please refer to Fig.4(b-c) in the original paper.

 ## Notes
 ### Gradients of scaled sign function
 In the paper, the gradient in backward after the scaled sign function is